 - The U-M Campus Maize and Blueprint website explains how to register for your free test through the Community Sampling & Tracking Program and where to go for your test.

 - Self-quarantine is not required.
-Masks are only required during class sessions, on U-M buses, or in healthcare areas in patient settings.
+At this time, masks are only required indoors on U-M property, on U-M buses, or in healthcare areas in patient settings.
+This is subject to change and will be reflected in the UM face covering policy.

-- FDA -approved vaccines are listed on the FDA website and WHO-approved vaccines are listed on the WHO website (look for the COVID-19 vaccine EUL issued list).
+- FDA authorized vaccines are listed on the FDA website and WHO-authorized vaccines are listed on the WHO website (look for the COVID-19 vaccine EUL issued list).

 - Campus Maize and Blueprint explains how to report your vaccination status to U-M.